 What Makes Belief Possible?

 Why do so many people become infatuated with religion?
-How is it possible for many people to ignore the problems with the belief in mythology?
-What is it that makes seemly normal people become entranced with the belief in imaginary friends and enemies?
+How is it possible for so many people to ignore their religion’s inconsistencies and logical errors?
+What makes seemingly ordinary people entranced with the belief in imaginary friends and enemies?
 There must be something powerful going on.
 How else can you explain why so many will defend their right to believe?

 Your unbelief is what makes belief possible.
-In fact, it is a requirement for those who hold mythology as superior to facts.
-When someone elevates fiction over fact they become a believer.
+It is a requirement for those who hold mythology as superior to facts.
+When someone elevates fiction over facts, they become a believer.
 A believer is a term that applies to those with a worldview that denies accepted scientific facts, common sense, and logic.

 Do not confuse the term unbelief with the term non-believer.
-A non-believer is a derogatory term used to designate someone who does not believe in some version of the Christian religion.
-This is a worldview based on mythology and superstition.
+A non-believer is a derogatory term used to designate someone who does not believe in some version of Christianity.
+It’s a worldview based on mythology and superstition.
 But to belong to this belief system requires one to ignore all the facts against it.
 How is this possible?

-All Abrahamic religions, Christianity, Islam, and Judaism share the roots of these mythologies.
-In fact, they assimilated the illogical beliefs and mind manipulation tools directly from them.
+The Abrahamic religions assimilated their illogical beliefs and mind manipulation tools directly from these superstitions.
 They are nothing more than the rebranding of these mystery religions.
-There are over 4 billion people who meet weekly to receive programming to sustain unbelief in these systems.
+Over 4 billion people meet weekly to receive programming to sustain unbelief in these systems.
 One of their most authoritative sources admits to its wholesale adoption of these systems.

 Your Unbelief is a Tool of Control

 The modern world exists because of a mountain of scientific discoveries.
-Many of these discoveries directly conflict with the mythology of the religions of believers.
+Many scientific findings conflict with the belief in mythology.
 So, believers spend a great deal of time and effort trying to ignore or rationalize away the facts that contradict their beliefs.

 Believers often meet weekly to reinforce the boundaries of their beliefs.
 Still, the modern world is full of examples of why their belief system is flawed and inaccurate.
 That’s why defending unbelief is what makes it stressful.
-But, this stress is necessary, it’s what makes belief in fairy tales possible.
+This stress is necessary because it’s what makes belief in fairy tales possible.

-The mental stress of maintaining unbelief results in a condition known as cognitive dissonance.
+The mental stress of maintaining unbelief causes a psychological condition known as cognitive dissonance.
 This condition triggers the “fight, flight, or freeze” reaction to danger to any idea that contradicts the belief system.

-This is a tactic which many organized religions use to keep their members.
-This is an effective tool for mind control.
-It is amazing to consider the number of facts, and aspects of logical thinking one must give up to keep their mind from considering the facts.
-This is why it takes so much effort to handle the stress.
+Organized religion uses this tactic to control its members, which is a useful tool for mind control.
+It is impressive to consider the number of facts and aspects of logical thinking one must give up to keep their mind from considering the facts.
+It’s the reason it takes so much effort to handle the stress.

 Unbelief is What Makes Belief Possible

 Not all religions are harmful.
-For example, Taoism and many forms of Paganism have the least barriers to becoming a freethinker.
-In fact, many encourage the development of your path.
+For example, Taoism and Paganism have the least barriers to becoming a freethinker.
+Many Eastern philosophies encourage the development of your path.
 So, unbelief is not central to all spiritual beliefs.
 You can tell the difference quickly.

 If their system conflicts with science or other facts, you know you are dealing with unbelief.
-This is especially true if the tactic of self hypnosis and group hypnosis.
+But as a member, these conflicts are treated as attacks against the belief system.
+So, you will be programmed to reject any new information.
 These mind control tactics are central to the paradigm.
 They are used to protect and defend against facts and logic.
-This defines a system of unbelief.
+And this defines a system of unbelief.

 Unbelief is Necessary for Bate and Switch

-This is one of the classic “bate and switch” tactics the Abrahamic religions adopted from the mystery religions.
-First, they bate with the promise to meet your basic desire for spiritual exploration.
-But they switch this need to Afterlife promises.
+The “bate and switch” is a classic tactic.
+It comes straight from the ancient mystery religions.
+First, they bate with the promise to meet your innate desire for spiritual exploration.
+But instead, they give you the counterfeit which Afterlife promises.
 The dead never complain.
 They use this same strategy for your basic needs.

 They use the same tactic regarding your need for prosperity or health.
-But, when you don’t get rich.
-They tell you haven’t donated enough.
-When you get sick and don’t get well, they blame it on your lack of faith or lack of giving.
-This keeps you a paying customer.
+But, when you don’t get rich, then it’s because you haven’t donated enough.
+When you get sick and don’t get well, it is because of your lack of faith or lack of giving.
+Above all, these tactics keep you a paying customer.

 Does this above situation sound familiar?
-This is what Western Organized religion use as its primary strategy for attaining and retaining customers.
-And, that’s why we know these religions as the fast-food of spirituality.
-They need you to believe the analogies of their mythology are facts instead of metaphors.
+It’s what Western Organized religion uses as its primary strategy for attaining and retaining customers.
+And that’s why we know these religions as the fast-food of spirituality.
+They need you to believe that their mythology’s analogies are facts instead of metaphors.
 If they can do this, they have a paying customer.
 It requires the constant use of group hypnosis or groupthink manipulation.
 The more contact you have, the more susceptible you become.
-This makes belief possible.

 None of this has anything to do with meeting your need for an inner quest.
-Religious stories, doctrines, or beliefs are a poor substitute for a true spiritual quest.
+Religious stories, doctrines, or beliefs are a poor substitute for an authentic spiritual quest.
 These are nothing more than distractions.
 You can spot those who use these ploys because they all use the same sales tactics.
 Here are the three principal tools they use:

 2. The justification for what is acceptable and unacceptable behavior and values